 In order to maintain charge neutrality and avoid spurious charge buildup, the fast ions were injected with a contingent of neutralizing electrons with the same temperature as those in the background plasma.
-Most commonly, the fast ions were injected with isotropically directed velocites and homogenous in space, with monoenergetic starting energies.
+Most commonly, the fast ions were injected with isotropically directed velocities and homogenous in space, with monoenergetic starting energies.
 However, non-isotropic distributions were also used to explicitly study field-parallel versus cross-field slowing down rates.
-In order to not perturb the background plasma, the density of fast ions was kept to a very small fraction of the background, approximately $10^6/cc$, or about 1 fast ion per Debye sphere, a percentage that is comparable to MFE-device scrapeoff lavers.
-Also, in order to avoid nonlinear effects due to high-Z projectiles23, the fast ion charge was limited to Z = 2000e, giving any fast ion at most 1% of the charge in a given Debye sphere.
+In order to not perturb the background plasma, the density of fast ions was kept to a very small fraction of the background, approximately 10^{6} /cc, or about 1 fast ion per Debye sphere, a percentage that is comparable to MFEdevice scrape-off layers.
+Also, in order to avoid nonlinear effects due to high-Z projectiles,23 the fast ion charge was limited to Z = 2000e, giving any fast ion at most 1% of the charge in a given Debye sphere.

-B. Cluster Performance
+B. Cluster performance

-The majority of the simulations were run on NERSC clusters (Hopper, Edison, and Cori), with some performed on PPPL's cluster.
-Typical job sizes were 192 or 768 processors, with run times from 6 to 24 hours; the restart functionality provided by LSP was used to extend simulations where needed.
+The majority of the simulations were run on NERSC clusters (Hopper, Edison, and Cori), with some performed on PPPL's Dawson cluster.
+Typical job sizes were 192 or 768 processors, with run times from 6 to 24 h; the restart functionality provided by LSP was used to extend simulations where needed.
 Computational efficiency was found to be around 2 ps of simulation time per hour of charged time, with slightly increased efficiency for the 192-processor jobs.
-Overall, a typical simulation consumed 20000-50000 CPU hours.
-However, computational efficiency declined significantly as additional regions were used.
-Of the ~ 2.4 million CPU hours represented in Fig. 5, ~ 0.8 million were consumed just by the 384- and 576-CPU runs.
+Overall, a typical simulation consumed 20 000-50 000 CPU hours.
+However, the computational efficiency declined significantly as additional regions were used.
+Of the \sim 6 million CPU hours represented in Fig. 5, \sim 1.1 million were consumed by the 384-cell runs, and \sim 3.3 million were consumed by the 576-cell runs.